lucieperrotta/ICG/hw3-NguyenPhanhoangPerrotta/icg17/readme.txt

 3.5 Spot Light Shading

-For the spot light (per prixel) shading, we reused the same code as in the phong shading, excepted that if the pixel is located withen the range designed by the cirle of aperture angle spot_cos_cuttof, we light it according to the formula given in the paper.
+For the spot light (per prixel) shading, we reused the same code as in the phong shading, excepted that if the pixel is located within the range designed by the cirle of aperture angle spot_cos_cuttof, we light it according to the formula given in the paper.
 For the pixels outside this circle, only the ambient light is displayed.
 The spot_dir vector is mouse movable, as it is equal to the view_vector.
 By the way, we increased the spot_cos_cuttof and the spot_exp values so that it looks more like the given example.